-- Even if you’re not into museums, we recommend checking out the new Mastic Museum which will really give you an idea of how important the mastic culture is on Chios.
+- Even if you’re not into museums, we recommend checking out the new Mastic Museum which will really give you an idea of how important the mastic culture is on Chios Island.
 Entrance is €3.

 - Based on the beaches we saw, the best one is Agia Dynami!
 There were 4 other people here when we visited.
 The cove is stunning.
 Bring water and food as there is nothing here.

-- If you’re interested in enjoying an eco-friendly holiday in Chios, speak to Roula and Vassilis at Masticulture.com.
-They have kayaks for rent, camping options available, agriculture classes, cultural classes, star-gazing experiences and more!
+- If you’re interested in enjoying an eco-friendly holiday in Chios Greece, speak to Roula and Vassilis at Masticulture.com.
+They have kayaks for rent, camping options available, agriculture classes, cultural classes, star-gazing experiences and more.

-- For useful information on travelling to Greece, check out the wonderful travel portal, Discover Greece.
+- For useful information on traveling to Greece, check out the wonderful travel portal, Discover Greece.

-A huge thank-you to Discover Greece for assisting with our flight, accommodation and tours during our trip to Chios Island!
-The rest of Chios we planned, booked and paid for ourselves.
+A huge thank-you to Discover Greece for assisting with our flight, accommodation, and tours during our trip to Chios Greece!
+The rest of Chios Island we planned, booked, and paid for ourselves.
 All opinions and thoughts remain our own, despite any complimentary services received.

 Like This Article?
 Pin it!